CatherineYCChen/ICME_Computing_Refresher_2025/miscellaneous.md

 # Miscellaneous
 This is just a place where I wanted to plug a few useful tools and resources that are useful for a variety of computing needs.

+## Slack
+[Slack](https://slack.com/downloads/) is a chat and collaboration application.
+Many research groups (and companies) use it, and ICME has one too.
+I highly recommend joining the ICME Slack (if in ICME).

 ## Markdown
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet